 The Spruce Bough transitional housing facility in June 2021.
 Sarah Pruys/Cabin Radio

-Health minister Julie Green said it was not her department’s responsibility to fund the transitional housing project, and said the women’s society should look for additional cash from the territory’s housing corporation or the Canada Mortgage and Housing Corporation rather than her department.
+Minister of Health and Social Services Julie Green, however, initially said that while she “recognized the value” of the program, the women’s society should look for additional cash from the territory’s housing corporation or the Canada Mortgage and Housing Corporation rather than her department.

 The health department and housing corporation share responsibility for addressing homelessness in the territory.
 Housing NWT is responsible for overnight sheltering while the department has historically taken the lead on day sheltering.

 The NWT government is currently working on a territory-wide alcohol strategy and medical detox program, although the territory says capacity challenges have delayed that program’s rollout.